-The movie was based on the true story of the Tuohy family, who took in a homeless teenager named Michael Oher when he had nowhere else to go.
-Thanks to their help and encouragement, he became a successful football player.
+The Blind Side was based on the true story of how the Tuohy family took in a homeless teenager named Michael Oher.

-According to the production notes, this house was chosen because it reflects Leigh Anne Tuohy’s style and the look of her own home.
+According to production notes, this house was chosen because it looks like Leigh Anne Tuohy’s own home.

 Looking from the living room into the entry hall and up the staircase:

-I wish we could’ve seen more of the kitchen, but most scenes filmed in it were close ups that made it hard to get a clear view behind the characters they were focusing on.
+Most scenes filmed in it were close ups that made it hard to get a clear view of the kitchen.